RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 # Mainboard

-The mainboard is an SNSP-CPU-01, one of the early revisions of the SNES mainboard.
+The mainboard is an SNSP-CPU-01, one of the earlier revisions of the SNES mainboard.

 ## Visual inspection